Daniel-Nikpayuk/Proof-Of-Concept-Code/C++/Shared Explicit Instantiation/README.md

 or equivalently *struct*s.
 This is technically a hack, but I have a few good reasons for it.

 First of all, I use the *struct* as a way of providing namespace scope.
 Thus you can declare the function within.
+This is also why I declare the function as static, telling the compiler that each instance of the struct shares the same function, and more importantly, it can now be called without actually instantiating a class.

 The proper alternative is to use an actual *namespace* declaration, but structs provide the other benefit that they themselves are recognized as types, which means they can be passed as template parameters to other templated objects.
-This I have found to be quite useful as a general strategy for many programming contexts.
+This I have found to be quite useful as a general strategy for many other programming contexts.

-More importantly, the nature of your functions when taking this approach will likely be that they have small variations in their code body, but also in their argument list as well.
-For example with my above *map* example I had some versions which took a "size\_type & count" variable as input while other variations of the map operator did not.
+More importantly, the nature of your functions when taking this approach will likely be that they have small variations in their code body, but also in their code header as well.
+For example with my above *map* I had some versions which took a "size\_type & count" variable as input while other variations of the map operator did not.
 At the same time, some variations had the same input args, but varied internally within the algorithm itself.
 In such a case, those functions having the same *signature* would not be distinguishable by the compiler which would complain.
-Taking a templated struct approach solves this issue, though the solution as to why may not yet be clear.
+Taking a templated struct approach solves this issue, though the solution as to why may not yet be fully clear.

 The downside of declaring the main template as a struct is that we have to *declare* each function signature within this template header.